|Pulse duration (I FWHM)||140||fs|

 The TPW pulse can fire into either of two target chambers shown in Fig. 2.
 The first target chamber, TC1, normally employs an f/3 dielectric-coated off-axis parabolic mirror that allows the full energy to be focused to >1021Wcm-2.
 The second target chamber, TC2, has a unique f/40 focusing geometry.
 The focusing mirror has a 10-m focal length and positioned well outside the target chamber.
 This creates a weak focus with long high intensity interaction lengths and a large interaction region which is ideal for many experiments such as wakefield electron acceleration, cluster fusion, magnetized shocks, isochoric heating, and high harmonic generation.
 Since the TC2 focusing optic is outside the target chamber, unlike most other systems, there is more flexibility in the choice of the target chamber configuration.

 Fig. 2: (left) TC1 target chamber with an f/1.1 off-axis parabolic mirror that can achieve 2x1022 W/cm2 intensities. (right) TC2 target chamber system with f/40 focusing geometry.

 Probe Beams and Other Diagnostics

 An independently compressed probe beam line is employed on the TPW, created by extracting 10% of the OPA pulse energy using a beamsplitter.
-The beam is downsized and relay-imaged along one of two vacuum telescope lines depending on the final target chamber, toward either TC1 or TC2.
-The beam is independently compressed with an in-air compressor, allowing for the probe pulse to have a user-defined chirp.
+The beam is downsized and relay-imaged along one of two vacuum telescope lines depending on the final target chamber, towards either TC1 or TC2.
+The beam is independently compressed with an in-air compressor, allowing the probe pulse to have a user-defined chirp.